rpoleski/MulensModel/developers_board.md

-## October 2016 goals:
+## November 2016 goals:
-1. Allow fits with fixed no blending.
-2. Make sure get_chi2() works properly for simple binary source model.
-3. Finish MulensData() definition that includes JD-HJD conversion.
-4. Expand unit tests (and code they test) for Event and Model, write them for Fit class.
-5. Calculate source trajectory with annual parallax effect.
+1. Verify that annual parallax works fine.
+2. Add satellite parallax calculations.
+3. Limit list of specific tasks below to around 10 (or less).

 ## Specific tasks to be performed
 (__boldfaced__ correspond to this month goals)

-* __parallax classes - APIs__
-* __annual parallax calculation__
+* __annual parallax calculation - test accuracy__
+* __satellite parallax__
 * move long unit tests to the end
 * one class per file
 * one test file per class